gl551b/JustIT-Graduation/README.md

 ![slide1](images/Slide1.jpg)

 Hi, I'm Valentina, and I'm based in London.
-I hold a Master’s in Astrophysics from Queen Mary University and my dissertation was about planet hunting with Python.
-I worked on an enormous dataset from NASA, to find planets outside our solar system.
+I hold a Master’s in Astrophysics from Queen Mary University and my dissertation was about planet hunting with Python: I worked on a big dataset from NASA, to find planets outside our solar system.
-To give you an idea, it was like working on a giant "Where's Waldo?".
 When I eventually found a new planet it felt like I had also discovered my superpower.
-It may sound nerdish, but that feeling of finding hidden patterns is what I want my career to be about!
+That feeling of finding hidden patterns is what I want my career to be about!
-This is when I learnt that I'm a naturally very methodical person and that my key strengths are problem solving and finding patterns.
+This is also when I learnt that I'm a naturally very methodical person and that my key strengths are problem solving and finding patterns.
 That's also what led me to the Data Analyst Bootcamp at Just IT.
-In terms of my professional experience, I started as a Data Science Intern, analysing satellite data for environmental research, I then progressed to a role as a Data Engineer at Quantexa, where I gained exposure to working with big data.<br>
+In terms of my professional experience, I started as a Data Science Intern, analysing satellite data for environmental research, I then progressed to a role as a Data Engineer at Quantexa, where I gained exposure to big data.<br>
 <br>

 ![slide2](images/Slide2.jpg)